ShozenD/JOSS-test/paper.md

 ![The best basis trees of 100 noisy Heavy Sine signals selected by the JBB and LSDB algorithms. \label{fig:bestbasis}](bestbasis.png)

 ## Denoising Algorithms
 `WaveletsExt.jl` contains two functions for denoising: `denoise` and `denoiseall`.
 The former denoises a single signal whereas the is used to denoise a set of signals simultaneously.
+For more examples of denoising using `WaveletsExt.jl`, refer to Liew et al. (2021) `[@Liew:2021]`.

 ```julia
 using Plots, Wavelets, WaveletsExt